SuhejlaHoxha/PVDH_G6/README.md

 - Keeps main patterns in the data while reducing noise.
 - Output: `PCA_1, PCA_2, ..., PCA_10` saved to CSV for further analysis or ML tasks.

+#### 12. Outlier Detection & Removal

+- Identifies and removes **outlier rows** from the dataset based on both numeric and categorical features.
+- **Numeric outliers**: Detected using the **Interquartile Range (IQR)** method.
+Any value below `Q1 - 1.5*IQR` or above `Q3 + 1.5*IQR` is considered an outlier.
+- **Categorical outliers (rare values)**: Values that occur in less than 1% of the dataset for a given column are considered outliers.
+- **Outlier removal** ensures the dataset is cleaner, reducing noise for downstream analysis or ML tasks.

+#### 13. Removal of Inaccurate Data

+- Inaccurate and extreme values are removed from the dataset.
+- The data is cleaned by correcting invalid values and eliminating unrealistic records.
+- The final, cleaned dataset is saved for further analysis.

+#### 14. Exploratory Data Analysis (EDA)

+- The dataset is explored to better understand its structure and key characteristics.
+- Basic statistical summaries are generated for numeric variables and a correlation matrix is created.
+- A heatmap is also produced to visualize the relationships between numeric features.

 ## Installation and Setup

 ```bash